Chief Executive (Position vacant)

 Jemima Turner, Senior Communications Officer

 Jemima has a background in public relations, communications and public affairs.
 Jemima supports FARE’s communications objectives through content development, digital media and media relations, and communications strategy development and implementation.
-Jemima works Monday, Tuesday and Wednesday.
+Jemima works Monday – Thursday.

 Karlo Aliling, Senior Digital Marketing Officer

 Karlo supports FARE’s communications objectives by providing graphic design expertise, developing multimedia content, assisting with publications and collateral, website development, photography and videography.

 Steven supports FARE’s communications objectives through assisting with graphic design and multimedia content development, publications and collateral, and website development.

 Clare Ross, Media Manager

 Clare supports FARE’s external relations to raise the profile of alcohol harm in the media and public policy arena.
 Clare has more than 20 years’ experience working in government and professional organisations in media, strategic communications, and issues and crisis management.